The TEAM

 Nathen Vong

-Office Manager and Positive Behaviour Support Practitioner
+Office Manager & Positive Behaviour Support Practitioner

 Outside of Project Mindset, Nathen is curled up with their fur-son Cosmo, either knitting or crocheting something new, Nathen also speaks German and Korean.